robsgh/nsddns/README.md

 * `host`: hostname of the DNS A record (can be empty, in which case the A record would be the domain)
 * `apikey`: Namesilo API key which can be generated through the Namesilo API manager portal

 The `conf.json` file must live in the same directory as the binary.
+Alternatively, the `--config` flag can be used to direct `nsddns` to an alternative JSON configuration file.

 ### Example `conf.json`